juancarlosjr97/university-peer-evaluation-automation/README.md

 9. Click on `Publish app`, and then click on `Confirm`
 10. On the top right corner, the three vertical dots icon, click on `Project settings` and copy the `Project number` to use later

 ### Part 2.
+Email setup with Google app passwords

+The application uses google SMTP because allows to send up to 2000 emails per day.
+Follow these steps to setup an app password https://support.google.com/accounts/answer/185833?hl=en

+<p>&nbsp;</p>
+> _It is recommended to create a Google account and do not use the personal as the credentials to be created allow to send emails using that account to whoever have access._
+<p>&nbsp;</p>

+Save the app password to be used in the next sections and in the future for multiple peer evaluation projects.

+### Part 3.
 Project Spreadsheet Setup

-1. Create a copy of this spreadsheet: https://docs.google.com/spreadsheets/d/1ZLAeJ6h1pGAb1dwgBzpYfXKZTNM7dwVsA47zVMtIaEo/edit#gid=770336731.
+1. Create a copy of this spreadsheet: https://docs.google.com/spreadsheets/d/1kacywpWhTB9Ns51YjUjOlSSZ_6Irtu0leeY5K9WI0YM.
 To create a copy click on `File` and then on `Make a copy`.
 The spreadsheet copied contains example data on the `DATA` and `TEAM_GROUP_GRADES` sheets.

-2. Update the sheet `DATA` with the correct data of the students, name, email and the student group
+2. Update the sheet `DATA` with the correct data of the students, name, email and the student group.

 3. Clear the data of the sheet `TEAM_GROUP_GRADES` from the second row.